ssase/ssase.github.io/_posts/2024-03-03-a-deeper-understanding-of-regular-expression.md

 So, to recognize the language a regular expression referring to, we just need to implement a *DFA*.
 If you want to know how to implement a *DFA*, you can read Implement a Tiny Regular Expression.

-In the end, let me introduce a good book, Michael Sipser's "Introduction to the Theory of Computation", I learnt a lot about the finite automaton from it.
+In the end, I want to recommand a great book, Michael Sipser's "Introduction to the Theory of Computation", from which I've learnt a lot about the finite automaton.